danburonline/public-notes/01 private/_ general knowledge/SNSSLT-CP.md

 #lead/cognitivecomputing

 The **Synthetic Neural Substrate Sequential Layering Transfer for Cognitive Preservation** (SNSSLT-CP) is a hypothetical procedure envisioned to seamlessly transition encoded neural information from a biological to a synthetic substrate, ensuring the preservation of cognitive functions and personal identity.
-This is pursued with the ultimate goal of enabling simulated reality experiences through embedded electrode technology.
+This is pursued to enable simulated reality experiences through, for example, embedded electrode technology or optogenetics as sensory inputs.

 ## Procedure